adil-salim/adil-salim.github.io/index.md

 ---

 I'm a postdoctoral fellow at KAUST, Saudi Arabia, hosted by [Peter Richtárik](https://richtarik.org/).
-I did my PhD at Telecom ParisTech, France, under the supervision of [Pascal Bianchi](https://bianchi.wp.imt.fr/) and [Walid Hachem](http://www-syscom.univ-mlv.fr/~whachem/) in the S2A (Signal, Statistics and Learning) team.
+I did my PhD at Telecom Paris and Paris--Saclay University, France, under the supervision of [Pascal Bianchi](https://bianchi.wp.imt.fr/) and [Walid Hachem](http://www-syscom.univ-mlv.fr/~whachem/) in the S2A (Signal, Statistics and Learning) team.

 I use optimization, statistics, optimal transport, convex analysis etc. to study machine learning algorithms.
-I received the Masters degrees in 2015 from ENSAE ParisTech, where I studied statistics, and from Paris--Saclay University, where I studied probability theory.
+I received the Masters degrees in 2015 from ENSAE Paris, where I studied statistics, and from Paris--Saclay University, where I studied probability theory.
 Here is my [CV]({{site.baseurl}}{% link postdoc_en.pdf %}).

 ## News